lixinyao0722/colortor/README.md

 # colortor
 > initialed by rollup-starter-lib

-This is a test lib.
+This is a test library.